Build a Homelab server using an old laptop

 [ 0.000000] Command line: BOOT_IMAGE=/boot/vmlinuz-6.17.2-1-pve root=/dev/mapper/pve-root ro quiet intel_iommu=on i915.enable_gvt=1

-And whether the kernel module kvmgt is loaded:
+And check if the kernel module kvmgt is loaded:

 1